‘Blue Glow’: Stunning, Aptly-Name Agave

 Soil

-If you plant one in a pot, be sure it has good drainage and use specifically formulated cactus soil.
+If you grow one in a pot, be sure it has good drainage and use specifically formulated cactus soil.

 Other Location Considerations

-Don’t buy the biggest plant you can find since they only live about 10 – 15 years.
+Don’t buy the biggest plant you can find since they only live for 10 to 15 years.
 Once a plant has reached the end of its life expectancy, it will send up one 10 foot flower stalk and then die.

 The Essentials